Anonymisation and data-erasure requests: a perfect solution or a dangerous false friend?

 In light of the current orientation of a few Data Protection Authorities on this matter, it seems inadvisable to adopt anonymisation as a compliance strategy before relevant case-law is developed on the matter.

-Visit our DPO page and contact our DPO team for more information:
+Visit our Data Governance and contact our team for more information: